sx7ngoated/sx7ngoated/README.md

 ## Hi there 👋
-⚡> I'm a 19 year old junior dev
 ⚡> html, css, java script
 ⚡> database etc
+⚡> junior dev
 <!--
 **sx7ngoated/sx7ngoated** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.